-(c) Evaluation of need and provision for administration of immunizations, vaccines, and screening.
+(c) Evaluation of the need for, the provision of, and the administration of immunizations, vaccines, and screening as necessary or required.

-(E) Each freestanding birth center shall respond to medical emergencies that may arise in the provision of services to patients, including emergency cardiac care.
+(E) Each center shall respond to medical emergencies that may arise in the provision of services to patients, including emergency cardiac care.

 Promulgated Under: 119.03